Dennis Erdmann

-Dennis Erdmann (born 22 November 1990) is a German professional footballer who plays as a defensive midfielder or centre back for El Paso Locomotive in the USL Championship.
+Dennis Erdmann (born 22 November 1990) is a German professional footballer who plays as a defensive midfielder or centre back.

 Career

 In June 2019, Erdmann joined TSV 1860 Munich on a two-year contract.

 On 18 July 2021, he joined 1.
-FC Saarbrucken on a free transfer.
+FC Saarbrücken on a free transfer.

 On 5 January 2022, Erdmann moved to the United States and signed with Colorado Springs Switchbacks.

+On 31 July 2024, Erdmann signed with El Paso Locomotive FC.

+On 25 November 2024, El Paso announced Erdmann was out of contract and would not return for the 2025 season.